LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 - All instructors enter the meeting as hosts.
 Once a student selects the Enter Classroom button, they may need to load software prior to entering the meeting.
 All students enter the meeting as participants.

 - Licenses in your contract cover any instructor scheduled for a class as a host for a meeting.
 The number of licenses in your contract affects the number of hosts (instructors) that can be scheduled.
-If you have multiple licenses, then the TMS can automatically add them as meeting hosts.
+If you have multiple licenses, then the Skillable TMS can automatically add them as meeting hosts.
 If you have one license, then you must manually remove and add your host in Adobe Connect to schedule a different instructor into a class.

 - Recordings are available for each recorded class session.
 Class recordings are available for 180 days after the last day of class to students through their enrollment.
 Adobe Connect makes the recording available for as long as you maintain your contract.